 St. Louis, MO

-Home ► Personal Injury Lawyer – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Pradaxa Lawyers
+Home ► Personal Injury Lawsuit – All of your Legal Questions Answered ► Do I Qualify to Participate in a Bad Drug Lawsuit? ► Pradaxa Lawyers

 May 29, 2014 - THL announced the settlement of nearly 4,000 cases filed by individuals who claimed they were injured by Pradaxa usage.
 The manufacturer, Boehringer Ingelheim, admits no wrongdoing.
 Tor Hoerman was a co-lead attorney in the litigation that leads to this settlement of $650 million.